-The data on this page is drawn from a Justice Needs and Satisfaction survey conducted in 2017.
+The data on this page is drawn from a Justice Needs and Satisfaction survey conducted by HiiL in 2017.
 We interviewed more than 6 000 randomly selected adults.
 Their voices represent the justice needs and experiences of millions of Jordanians.

 This is the justice story as the people in Jordan encounter and feel it.